apache/nuttx-apps/examples/README.txt

     CONFIG_DISABLE_PTHREAD - pthread support is required

-  Other FTPD configuration options thay may be of interest:
+  Other FTPD configuration options they may be of interest:

     CONFIG_FTPD_VENDORID - The vendor name to use in FTP communications.
       Default: "NuttX"